home-assistant/developers.home-assistant/docs/device_automation_trigger.md

 - *Define a `TRIGGER_SCHEMA`*: A dictionary that represents a trigger, such as a device and an event type
 - *Create triggers*: Create dictionaries containing the device or entity and supported events or state changes as defined by the schema.
 - *Attach triggers*: Associate a trigger config with an event or state change, e.g. a message fired on the event bus.
+- *Add text and translations*: Give each trigger a human readable name.

 Home Assistant includes a template to get started with device triggers.
 To get started, run inside a development environment `python3 -m script.scaffold device_trigger`.